AdobeDocs/experience-platform.en/help/dashboards/integrations/power-bi.md

 >
 >Newly created custom widgets are NOT automatically synchronized between Adobe Experience Platform dashboards and the Power BI report templates.
 Any custom widgets created in the Platform UI have to be manually recreated inside the Power BI environment.

+Add custom attributes to your data model to enrich the report templates provided by Power BI.
+Platform provides two methods to add custom attributes, either through the UI or by using the Schema Registry API.

+Any attribute that is not included with the default Profile XDM schema is added as a custom attribute.
+See the documentation on [how to add field groups](https://experienceleague.adobe.com/docs/experience-platform/xdm/tutorials/create-schema-ui.html?lang=en#field-group) through the UI or [creating and editing schemas in the UI](https://experienceleague.adobe.com/docs/experience-platform/xdm/ui/resources/schemas.html?lang=en) for more information.
+You can also conveniently edit the schema through the UI when you create a custom widget.

+### Create a custom widget

-To add custom attributes for use with the Power BI report templates, you must edit your organization's schema using the Platform UI.
-This process requires access to the Widget Library.
+Access to the Widget Library is required to edit your organization's schema using the Platform UI.
 See the [Widget Library overview](https://experienceleague.adobe.com/docs/experience-platform/dashboards/customize/widget-library.html) for more information.
 To access the Widget Library, select the **[!UICONTROL Modify dashboard]** button from either the Profiles, Segments, or Destinations overview tab.

 ![The Profile dashboard with Modify dashboard highlighted.](../images/power-bi/modify-dashboard.png)